PINTO0309/onnx2tf/README.md

     batch_size: Optional[int]
         Fixes the dynamic batch size to the specified numeric batch size.
         A value of 1 or more must be specified.

+    overwrite_input_shape: Optional[List[str]]
+        Overwrite the input shape.
+        The format is "i1:dim0,dim1,...,dimN" "i2:dim0,dim1,...,dimN" "i3:dim0,dim1,...,dimN".
+        When there is only one input, for example, ['data:1,3,224,224'] When there are multiple inputs, for example, ['data1:1,3,224,224','data2:1,3,112,112','data3:5'] A value of 1 or more must be specified.
+        Numerical values other than dynamic dimensions are ignored.
+        Ignores --batch_size if specified at the same time as --batch_size.

     keep_ncw_or_nchw_or_ncdhw_input_names: Optional[List[str]]
         Holds the NCW or NCHW or NCDHW of the input shape for the specified INPUT OP names.